 of the Strick Corporation

-Strick Corporation was founded in 1937, when Frank Strick applied his knowledge of aircraft engineering to the trucking business.
+The roots of the Strick Corporation extend into the 1930's, when Frank Strick first applied his knowledge of aircraft engineering to the trucking business.
 Strick built the first “frameless” monocoque trailer body—a revolutionary development.

 Monocoque construction and the use of aluminum rather than steel meant bigger and lighter trailers which meant more freight could be hauled by one truck.
 Today, that pioneering spirit continues with innovative trailer design and manufacturing techniques that bring you the finest dry van trailers on the road today.

-In the 1950s, Strick played a pivotal role in the intermodal containerization revolution, designing and manufacturing the first steamship cargo container used in international trade, the Stricktainer.
-During the 1960s, Strick designed and built the Flexi-Van container system for the New York Central Railroad.
+In 1966, the Strick Corporation was founded in Fairless Hills, Pennsylvania During the 1960s, Strick designed and built the Flexi-Van container system for the New York Central Railroad.